 Bisoke Mountain stands at an elevation of 3711m above sea level, shared between D.R.
 Congo and Rwanda, but the large portion sits in Rwanda including its summit.

-At 4,507m (14,787 feet) above sea level, Mt Karisimbi stands tall as the highest peak among the 8 volcanoes that make up the Virunga massif.
-It is a dormant volcano and 11th highest mountain in Africa.
+At an elevation of 14,787 feet (4,507m) above sea level, Mt Karisimbi boasts the highest of all the 8 volcanoes which form the Virunga mountain range.
+This rather dormant volcano also doubles as the 11th tallest mountain in Africa.

 Mikeno derives its name from the local word “Mikeno” meaning “poor”.
 It was named so because of its rugged and harsh terrain that hinder human settlement along its slopes.
-It is a dormant volcano situated in the Democratic Republic of the Congo section of the Virunga ranges.
+Mikeno is a dormant volcano located in the western, north Kivu province of Democratic Republic of the Congo in the Virunga region.

-Standing at an elevation of 4,437 meters, Mount Mikeno is the second highest volcano in the Virunga Mountains after Mount Karisimbi.
-This elevation as well makes it the 13th highest mountain in Africa.
+Mount Mikeno towers high at an elevation of 4,437 meters above sea level, and is the 2nd highest volcano in the Virunga ranges after Mount Karisimbi.
+It is as well Africa’s 13th highest mountain.

 Mount Nyiragongo is a real vigorous Strato-volcano with a height of about 3470m and with a spectacular crater on top which is about 2 kilometers wide and a lava lake.

-This mountain is so interesting and spectacular compared to the others, well known for its lava lake and the frequent eruptions, but it’s now open for hiking all year round.
-The mountain is located in DRC on the periphery of Virunga national park which – oldest park in Africa and home to the endangered mountain gorillas plus numerous other floral species.
+Nyiragongo is so peculiar and spectacular compared to other Virunga mountains, famous for its lava lake and recent eruptions, but it’s now safe and recommendable for trekking all year round.
+The mountain is situated in D.R.Congo on the periphery of Virunga national park – Africa’s oldest and largest conservation area as well as hub to the endangered mountain gorillas and abundant flora.

 Nyamuragira is a large shield volcano and one of Africa’s most active volcanoes.
 This active shield volcano has an elevation of 3058 meters and has a caldera on its summit, which is approximately 2 kilometers wide and walls that rise up to about 100 meters high.